SINR: Deconvolving Circular SAS Images Using Implicit Neural Representations: Real Experimental Results

 \section{Real Experimental Results}

-This section discusses deconvolution results on AirSAS~\cite{Blanford2019} data captured with a $20$ kHz waveform.
-While there is no method for obtaining the ``ground-truth" deconvolution, we expect a perfect deconvolution method to recover a sharp outline of the object, highlighting the spatial locations where acoustic energy was backscattered to the microphone, and attenuate the side-lobe energy artifacts caused by the finite bandwidth of the PSF.
+This section discusses deconvolution results on AirSAS~\cite{Blanford2019} data.
+The ideal deconvolution method should recover a sharp outline of the object, highlighting the spatial locations where acoustic energy was backscattered to the microphone, and attenuate the side-lobe energy artifacts caused by the finite bandwidth of the PSF.
 We run methods for a fixed number of iterations until the deconvolution results are qualitatively converged.
 Additionally, we tune all hyper-parameters to encourage the best performance of each method.

 Experimental data was collected using an in-air circular synthetic experiment housed in an anechoic chamber~\cite{Blanford2019}.
 We build this setup in-air because it allows for experimental control that is otherwise impossible or expensive to achieve in water.
-Since we are interested in the response from rigid, impenetrable target in this work, the relevant physics is directly analagous between air and water.
+Since we are interested in the response from a rigid, impenetrable target in this work, the relevant physics is directly analogous between air and water.
 The targets were centered on a $0.2$ meter turntable and rotated in 1 degree increments relative to an transducer array consisting of loudspeaker tweeter (Peerless OX20SC02-04) and a microphone (GRAS 46AM) $0.85$ meters away and $0.25$ meters above the scene center.
-The tweeter transmits a 1 ms (30 kHz – 10 kHz for most experiments, 22.5 - 17.5 kHz for low bandwidth experiments) linear frequency modulated chirp and the microphone detects the signals backscattered from the target.
+The tweeter transmits a linear frequency modulated chirp for a duration of 1 ms waveform at center frequency $f_c=20$ kHz and bandwidth $\Delta f=20$ kHz or $\Delta f=5$ kHz depending on the experiment.
+The microphone detects backscattered acoustic energy from the target.
 In this work, we transmit LFMs because they offer an attractive trade-off between spatial resolution and requiring a low peak to average power ratio that enables them to be reproduced linearly at high power by transducers with finite displacements.